Restaurants*

 Sushi on Jones: Omakase with a 45 minute time limit.

-The Smile: I'm generally not a new-American fan, but this place checks all the boxes.
+The Warren: I'm generally not a new-American fan, but this place checks all the boxes.

 Los Mariscos: Bustling, fun counter ceviche spot on the perimeter of Chelsea Market.